MirzaElin/NLHI-v1.0/README.md

 See `CITATION.cff` and the JOSS paper (to appear).

 ## License
-Custom (c)Mirza Niaz Zaman Elin.
-All Rights Reserved.
+Custom © 2025 Mirza Niaz Zaman Elin.